|Location:||Metropolitan Borough of Kirklees|

 Due to the nature of our work, it’s essential you’re committed to safeguarding and promoting the welfare of children, young people and vulnerable adults We believe learning is not just for our students: it’s an important part of working here too.
 Staff development opportunities include a mentoring scheme, financial contributions for external qualifications and skills development for current and aspiring managers.
 You’ll also have access to a range of staff benefits including an employee assistance programme, retail and leisure discounts and reduced Metro travel.
 We want people who believe in the value of education, and who can contribute to our culture of supporting and challenging one another.

-Please remember to remove all personal details (name, date of birth) from your CV If you have any queries about the role or the application process please contact firstname.lastname@example.org.
-Please check your emails regularly during the recruitment process (including spam and junk folders) as this is how you will be contacted once you have applied.
+If you have any queries about the role or the application process please contact firstname.lastname@example.org Please check your emails regularly during the recruitment process (including spam and junk folders) as this is how you will be contacted once you have applied.
+Please ensure you remove personal details from your CV.

 Type / Role: